Peter Hoffmann

 Summary

-Query engines on parquet files like Hive, Presto or Dremio provide predicate pushdown out of the box to speed up query times and reduce I/O.
+Query engines on Parquet files like Hive, Presto, or Dremio provide predicate pushdown out of the box to speed up query times and reduce I/O.